 Process and Notification

-The student or a representative (family member, room/suitemate, on-campus faculty/staff) must notify the Director, Student Support prior to the start of the bereavement leave.
-The Director, Student Support will notify the necessary and appropriate on-campus offices (faculty, success coach/academic advisor, athletic coaches, Residence Life) of a student’s bereavement leave and anticipated return date.
-The student is required to provide appropriate documentation to the Director of Student Support in the Office of Student Success.
+The student or a representative (family member, room/suitemate, on-campus faculty/staff) must notify the Office of Student Success prior to the start of the bereavement leave.
+A representative from the Office of Student Success will notify the necessary and appropriate on-campus offices (faculty, success coach/academic advisor, athletic coaches, Residence Life) of a student’s bereavement leave and anticipated return date.
+The student is required to provide appropriate documentation to the Office of Student Success.
 Upon return to the institution, it is the responsibility of the student to communicate with their instructors about any missed assignments and arrange to complete missed work.
 In keeping with this policy, instructors shall excuse the student from class according to this policy and provide an opportunity for the student to complete missed quizzes, exams, papers, other required work and/or alternative assignments.
 Students who have followed this policy should not incur academic penalties.

-Any student who wishes to utilize this policy is required to provide documentation to the Director of Student Support in the Office of Student Success.
+Any student who wishes to utilize this policy is required to provide documentation to the Office of Student Success.
 Acceptable documents may include: a funeral program, obituary, signed letter from funeral home, or death certificate.
 Failure to provide documentation will result in the absences being considered unexcused.

-If an instructor fails to follow this policy, the student may appeal the instructor's decision in writing to the Assistant Vice President of Student Success.
+If an instructor fails to follow this policy, the student may appeal the instructor’s decision in writing to the Vice Provost of Student Success.

 Stevenson University’s Wellness Center is available to assist students and provide counseling services if so desired by the student.